-Imagine yourself sailing down the Amazon in a boat discovering the incredible scenery along the water and penetrating into the very heart of this unique ecological paradise.
+Imagine yourself on an authentic cruise in the Amazon discovering the incredible scenery along the water and penetrating into the very heart of this unique ecological paradise.

 On our Amazon and Rio Negro cruise, you will discover the wonders of the two main river ecosystems of the region, offering an exhilarating vision of the vast array of Amazonian nightlife.
 Let yourself be transported on the milky Amazon waters and then sail on the black waters of the Rio Negro that will take you deep into the forest.
 This unforgettable cruise is a unique opportunity to discover the wildest and most authentic side of Brazil.

 During this adventure, you will encounter unique and preserved ecosystems, isolated from the rest of the world, where life is practically unchanged since the dawn of time and the landscape is untouched by Man.
 This package cruise, is a real journey back in time, a return to the oldest wilderness on the planet!